varunon9/getting-started-docker-mysql-nodejs/README.md

 Download [test-dump.sql](https://github.com/varunon9/getting-started-docker-mysql-nodejs/blob/master/mysql-microservice/test-dump.sql) and put it inside mysql-microservice folder along with Dockerfile

 7. Create a data directory where mysql will store its content `mkdir data`.
-We will specify this directory wile running our mysql container.
+We will specify this directory while running our mysql container.
 On Linux default storage directory is `/var/lib/mysql` but in this tutorial we'll use a custom storage directory.

 8. Build the image with Dockerfile `docker build -t test-mysql .`